VedantGandhi04/EvaluationTaskHSF/README.md

   ```
     julia> Pkg.instantiate()
   ```
 - Install the required packages into your local Julia environment.
-(You can refer [project.toml] for the required packages.)
+(You can refer [project.toml]( for the required packages.)
   ```
   julia> Pkg.add("package_name")
   ```